Skip to main content

 This information is for private landlords.
 Private tenants can find information and advice here.

 Landlords and tenants already have a certain amount of legal rights.
-A clearly worded tenancy agreement can add to these rights and help avoid disputes.

 Your tenancy will be either: